ugsto/horoscope-sign-frontend/README.md

 The application is a simple frontend for the sign API.
 It allows you to generate horoscopes for a given sign and date.
 The application is available at https://localhost:8443 after running the application in production mode.

+In order to generate a horoscope, you will need to select a sign and press the "Consultar horóscopo" button.
+The application will then make a request to the sign API and display the horoscope.